codefori/vscode-rpgle/README.md

 # Linter

 Linter support is a set of rules that help you write consistent and accurate code.
-You can turn a rule on or off to suit your standards.
+You can turn a rule on or off to suit your standards, and you can disable linter rules on a single line.

 The linter rules are held in a JSON document relative to the RPGLE source code that is being worked on.